 The best part is that we learn more every single day.
-In physicists Stephen Hawking and Leonard Mlodinow’s best-selling pop-science book The Grand Design, we get all of this cutting-edge science and more.
-Readers get to witness the fascinating story of how scientists have unraveled the biggest mysteries of our universe.
-With that, we get an exciting hint at what we may discover next.
+In physicists Stephen Hawking and Leonard Mlodinow’s best-selling pop-science book The Grand Design, we get all of this cutting-edge science.
+Readers get to witness the fascinating story of how scientists have unraveled the biggest mysteries of our universe — and what might be next.

 These are 3 of the most interesting lessons I got out of this book:

 - Reality depends on where you are and how you see things.

 - Our understanding of space and time is a lot deeper because of Einstein.